DIY Nursery Decor Ideas

 Some of the sweetest DIY nursery decor ideas come from the small treasures you gather along the way.
 A tiny pair of baby shoes, the first ultrasound photo, or a delicate ribbon from a baby shower can become beautiful keepsakes when displayed thoughtfully.
 Shadowbox frames painted in blush or soft ivory make it easy to showcase these little moments, and they blend perfectly with the gentle tones found throughout my nursery themes collection.

-If you love soft textures, consider creating a memory hoop using embroidery fabric stretched inside a wooden ring.
-You can add initials, a small lace bow, a snippet of quilt fabric, or even pressed flowers from your pregnancy photos.
-These soothing, handcrafted pieces carry so much heart and look especially lovely arranged near the crib or above a dresser refreshed with ideas from my DIY baby furniture ideas page.
+Soft textures shine in projects like a memory hoop made with embroidery fabric stretched inside a wooden ring.
+Adding initials, a small lace bow, a snippet of quilt fabric, or pressed flowers from pregnancy photos creates a soothing, handcrafted piece filled with heart.
+Arranged near the crib or above a dresser refreshed with ideas from my DIY baby furniture ideas page, these accents bring a thoughtful, personal touch to the room.

 Another easy and meaningful touch is to create a small gallery of baby books with decorative spines.
 A floating shelf or vintage-inspired ledge can hold your favorite stories, and mixing in a framed quote or handmade illustration keeps the display feeling warm and personal.
 The colors and cozy elements you’ll find on my baby girl nursery ideas and general nursery ideas pages pair beautifully with these little vignettes.